enaroc/Docker-WeatherFlaskApp/README.md

 # Deploying Weather Flask App

 - Step 1: Create a new project directory

+(On you local machine)

     mkdir <directoryname>

     cd <directoryname>

 - Step 2: Clone the project

+(Import a copy of the project locally)

     git clone https://github.com/sharmaji27/Weather-Flask-App.git

     git init